supermanrising/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

+To begin, open index.html in your internet browser.

 Select your character and click 'Start Game' to begin playing.

 Avoid enemies and get to the water across the road for 1 point.